wwwwwwzh/Notes/Papers.md

 # Brain
 ## Memory
-> My thinking: regard memory as a database. information generates key, query and value vectors. when new information comes, its query compares with key of all stored information. its value will be decoded and used as new query (thinking loop).
+> My thinking: (this turns out to be exactly NTM) regard memory as a database. information generates key, query and value vectors. when new information comes, its query compares with key of all stored information. its value will be decoded and used as new query (thinking loop).
 ### [NTM](https://arxiv.org/pdf/1410.5401.pdf)
 - LSTM with external memory matrix. read and write memory like digital computer for each timestamp.
 - What killed NTMs is that at the end of the day they're still recurrent networks, and thus inefficient and unstable to train in general.